High school football coaches placed on leave after forcing player who can’t consume pork to eat pepperoni pizza

 “For school coaches to reportedly force a student to eat food in violation of his religious beliefs is unacceptable [and] outrageous,” he tweeted.
 “This student deserved better; all students deserve better.”

 Gilbert said he and the family would like to work something out with the school district as it wraps up its investigation, noting to The Post that the family has two years to take legal action under the statute of limitations.
-Talbert told the Repository that the district expects the investigation to conclude this week.
+Talbert told the Repository that the district expects the inquiry to conclude this week.

-The family’s attorney added that the boy was undergoing counseling following the events last month.
+The family’s attorney added that the boy is undergoing counseling following the incident.

-“The family’s hurt by this.
+“The family is hurt by this.
 They’re hurt by this stupid act,” Gilbert said at the news conference.
 “It’s beyond comprehension.”

 Read more: